-If money isn’t an issue and you are looking for a one-off property and a unique design, the designer’s attitude to the practical side of construction may not be the deciding factor.
-If you want a house that isn’t totally unique but provides everything you need for your budget.
-Then your designer should share these concerns and talk about costs.
+If money isn't a concern and you're in search of a one-of-a-kind property with a unique design, the designer's approach to practical construction may not be the deciding factor.
+However, if you're looking for a house that meets your needs and remains within your budget, it's important to find a designer who shares these concerns and openly discusses costs.

-But is there a way to get the best of both worlds?
-Ideally you want someone with the individual design flair of the best architects.
-Practical engineering skills and an ingrained understanding of the priorities of self-builders.
-At Potton we have over 50 years’ experience working with self-builders.
-Our design team is made up of a variety of skilled professionals.
-Including self build consultants, architects, engineers, planning consultants and house designers.
+But is there a way to have the best of both worlds?
+Ideally, you want someone who possesses the creative design flair of top architects, practical engineering skills, and a deep understanding of self-builders' priorities.
+At Potton, we have years of experience working with self-builders.
+Our design team consists of skilled professionals, including self-build consultants, architects, engineers and planning consultants.

-So, how do you find a designer who can help you unlock the potential in your plot?
-The approach should be part science, part art, and a mix of textbook rules.
-Along with your own judgement and personal taste.
+So, how can you find a designer who can help you unlock the potential of your plot?
+The approach should be a combination of science and art, blending textbook rules with your own judgment and personal taste.

 Tips to help you find a house designer